fabricemlili/Soulmate_NFT/README.md

 # How can you create your SoulMate NFT ?

-## 0) Requirements
+## 1) Requirements

-You can create your own environment if you want but here we just give key to get all the requirements by installing.
+You can create your own environment if you want but here we just give keys to get all the requirements by installing.

 **install skimage:**